Nicolas Wöhrl: Academic career

-Wöhrl attended Gelsenkirchen Grundschule, Realschule until June 1993.
+Wöhrl attended Gelsenkirchen Grundschule (primary school), then Realschule (mid-level secondary school in Germany) and Schalker Gymnasium Gelsenkirchen (top-level secondary school in Germany) until June 1993.
 After completing his civilian service, he studied physics at the University of Duisburg-Essen.
 He graduated as a physics engineer in September 1999.
 His dissertation was titled "Improving the Biocompatibility of Stents by Carbon Based Layers".
 In May 2003, he completed a master's thesis on the production of hard carbon layers.

 From July 2003 to April 2007, Wöhrl worked as a research assistant in technical physics at Volker Buck.
 He worked on the topic "Deposition and Characterization of Nanocrystalline Diamond Layers", conducted physical internships for physicians, and supervised graduate students.
 From May 2007 to October 2009, he worked at IPLAS GmbH Troisdorf as a senior scientist in the research and development department.
 He worked on process development for the Plasma CVD, the homoepitactic carbon layers, and building a production line.

 In April 2010, he received the title Doctor of Natural Sciences.

 From November 2009 to February 2013, Wöhrl again worked as a research assistant at Volker Buck at the Center for Nanointegration Duisburg-Essen at the University of Duisburg-Essen.
 From March 2013 to January 2016, he was a research associate in the Inorganic Chemistry department of the University of Duisburg-Essen with Stephan Schulz.

 Since 2013 he has been the spokesperson for the Young Researcher Network (YRN) at the University of Duisburg-Essen.
 In February 2016 he began working in experimental physics at the University of Duisburg-Essen with professor Axel Lorke.